 Step 6.
 The output of step 5 is presented to Rx2’s AMI_Init function and Rx2’s AMI_Init function is executed.

 Step 7.
-The simulation platform performs simulation on the upstream channel, which consists of Tx1, physical channel 1, and Rx1, according to the AMI flow defined in the specification for channels without Repeaters.
+The EDA tool performs simulation on the upstream channel, which consists of Tx1, physical channel 1, and Rx1, according to the AMI flow defined in the specification for channels without Repeaters.

 Step 8a.
-Redriver: The simulation platform uses the signal waveform at the output end of Rx1’s algorithmic model in step 7, regardless whether Rx1’s AMI_GetWave exists or not, as the stimulus of Tx2’s algorithmic model, regardless whether Tx2’s AMI_GetWave exists or not, and performs simulation on the downstream channel, which consists of Tx2, physical channel 2 and Rx2, according to the AMI flow defined in the spec for channels without Redrivers.
+Redriver: The EDA tool uses the signal waveform at the output end of Rx1’s algorithmic model in step 7, regardless whether Rx1’s AMI_GetWave exists or not, as the stimulus of Tx2’s algorithmic model, regardless whether Tx2’s AMI_GetWave exists or not, and performs simulation on the downstream channel, which consists of Tx2, physical channel 2 and Rx2, according to the AMI flow defined in the spec for channels without Redrivers.

 Step 8b.
-Retimer: The simulation platform samples the output waveform of Retimer Rx AMI_GetWave at ½ UI after each clock tick returned by the function, generates a digital stimulus as the input to Tx2’s algorithmic model, regardless whether Tx2’s AMI_GetWave exists or not, and performs simulation on the downstream channel, which consists of Tx2, physical channel 2 and Rx2, according to the AMI flow defined in the spec for channels without Redriver.
+Retimer: The EDA tool samples the output waveform of Retimer Rx AMI_GetWave at ½ UI after each clock tick returned by the function, generates a digital stimulus as the input to Tx2’s algorithmic model, regardless whether Tx2’s AMI_GetWave exists or not, and performs simulation on the downstream channel, which consists of Tx2, physical channel 2 and Rx2, according to the AMI flow defined in the spec for channels without Redriver.
 The logic level of the digital stimulus is 1 if sampled value >= Rx1’s Rx_Receiver_Sensitivity and 0 if sampled value <= Rx1’s Rx_Receiver_Sensitivity.
 If –Rx1’s Rx_Receiver_Sensitivity < sampled value < Rx1’s Rx_Reciver_Sensitivity, the logic level is unchanged from the previous bit.
 The digital stimulus have values of -½ volt for logic 0 and +½ volt for logic 1.

 Step 9.
-The simulation platform calls the AMI_Close function of each algorithmic model in Tx1, Rx1, Tx2 and Rx2.
+The EDA tool calls the AMI_Close function of each algorithmic model in Tx1, Rx1, Tx2 and Rx2.

-Since the Redriver output signal is driven continuously by the input analog signal and does not have a sampling latch, clock times, if returned by a Redriver model, jitter parameters and the Rx_Noise parameter specified in Redriver .ami files are ignored by the simulation platform.
+Since the Redriver output signal is driven continuously by the input analog signal and does not have a sampling latch, clock times, if returned by a Redriver model, jitter parameters and the Rx_Noise parameter specified in Redriver .ami files are ignored by the EDA tool.
 Since the Retimer output signal is driven by a digital stimulus as described above in step 8b, jitter and noise parameters specified in Retimer .ami files are applied according to the specification for channels without Repeaters.

 The statistical simulation flow for a Repeater link shown in Fig. 2 is defined below.

 Step 1.
-The simulation platform obtains the impulse response of the upstream analog channel, which represents the combined impulse response of Tx1’s analog model, physical channel 1, and Rx1’s analog model.
+The EDA tool obtains the impulse response of the upstream analog channel, which represents the combined impulse response of Tx1’s analog model, physical channel 1, and Rx1’s analog model.

 Step 2.
 The output of step 1 is presented to the Tx1’s AMI_Init function and Tx1’s AMI_Init function is executed.